gbabohernest/devspace/README.md

-# DevSpace API - Mini Portfolio for Developers
+# Dev Portfolio API

- A RESTful API that allows developers to showcase their projects, manage their profile, and upload project images securely.
+A mini RESTful API built for developers to showcase their projects — built using Node.js, Express, and MongoDB.
+Features include authentication, project management, image uploads, pagination, and live API documentation.